geodienst/geospatialvr-toolbox/README.md

 ### Using inside ARCGIS Pro ###

-* Download the zipfile from the download directory
+* Download the [zipfile](./download/geospatialvr-toolbox.zip) from the download directory
 * Unzip the files
 * Add the toolbox to a project
 * Start with 01 Split obj, make use of the i icon and the help icon
 * In step 3 you have to draw an area of interest, which you can use in step 4a en 4b

+### Using with Merkator City software ###

+The scripts can also be used for exchanging data between ArcGIS (Pro) and the Merkator City software.

+* documentation follows

 ### Requirements ###